MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 After selecting **next**, you need to select **Azure Key Vault** as a credential store.

-In the last step of the wizard, you will select username and password or create new ones:
+In the last step of the wizard, you'll select username and password or create new ones:

 - **Username**: To select a username, you can use the dropdown.
 If you don’t have any environment variables, select **new**:
   - **Display name**.
 Enter a name for the environment variable.